-The Company's Chief Executive Officer, Senior Vice President of Human Resources, and Senior Vice President and General Counsel each attend portions of the meetings of the Committee.
-However, the Committee also regularly considers and discusses issues without the presence of any officers of the Company.
+The Company's Chief Executive Officer, Senior Vice President of Human Resources, and Chief Legal Officer each attend portions of the meetings of the Committee.
+However, the Committee also regularly considers and discusses issues and the Company's compensation programs without the presence of any officers of the Company.

-For named executive officers other than the Chief Executive Officer, as well as for the Company's other executive officers, the Company's Chief Executive Officer makes recommendations for each individual's compensation package to the Compensation Committee.
+For Named Executive Officers other than the Chief Executive Officer, as well as for the Company's other executive officers, the Company's Chief Executive Officer makes recommendations for each individual's compensation package to the Compensation Committee.
 In making these recommendations the Chief Executive Officer considers the individual's performance, benchmarking information and input from the Company's Human Resources Department.
 The Committee then discusses these recommendations with the Chief Executive Officer, both with and without the presence of the Company's Senior Vice President of Human Resources and outside compensation consultants.
 The Committee further reviews and discusses these recommendations in executive session without any members of management present.
 For the Chief Executive Officer, the Committee directly determines the compensation package, receiving input as it deems appropriate from the Company's Human Resources Department, benchmarking information and the Committee's outside compensation consultant.
-The Committee does not receive a recommendation as to the Chief Executive Officer's compensation from any member of the Company's management.
-In addition to being reviewed and approved by the Committee, the compensation package for the Company's Chief Executive Officer is reviewed and approved by the full Board.
+The Committee also received input from the Company's Senior Vice President of Human Resources in structuring the compensation for the Company's Chief Executive Officer.
+Other than the Company's Senior Vice President of Human Resources, the Committee does not receive a recommendation as to the Chief Executive Officer's compensation package for the Company's Chief Executive Officer is reviewed and approved by the Committee, the compensation package for the Company's Chief Executive Officer is reviewed and approved by the full Board.
 The Committee does not delegate, to management or any other parties, its duties to review the Company's executive compensation programs.

 Although the Company considers the requirements of Code Section 162(m), and the accounting treatment of various forms of compensation, in determining the elements of its executive compensation program and, to the extent it is consistent with meeting the objectives of the Company's executive compensation program, structures such compensation to maximize the ability of the Company to receive a tax deduction for such compensation, the Company feels strongly that maximizing the performance of the Company and its executives is more important than assuring that every element of compensation complies with the requirements for tax deductibility under Section 162(m).
-The Company's performance objectives under its variable compensation programs are objective within the meaning of the Code, such as achieving certain net revenues, operating margin, free cash flow or earnings per share goals, and as such they generally comply with the requirements of Section 162(m).
+The Company selects performance goals under its variable compensation programs that are intended to be objective within the meaning of the Code, such as achieving certain net revenues, operating margin, free cash flow or earnings per share goals.
 However, in certain situations the Company may feel a particular goal is very important to the Company, even though it is not objective within the meaning of the Code.
 The Company reserves the right to compensate executives for achievement of such objectives, or to reflect other individual performance measures in an executive's compensation, even if they do not comply with the requirements of Section 162(m).